fenech/typings-css-modules/README.md

 ## Installation

+    # install dependencies
     npm install

+    # install TypeScript, using one of the following:
+    npm install typescript
+    # or if already installed globally:
+    npm link typescript

     npm run start

 A webpack server will start.
 Go to http://localhost:8080 and open the console to see the error when trying to access the class name.